-The effects of climate change in Ghana are quite evident through the unprecedented flooding that had hit the country in recent years.
-This disaster when occurs affect many lives and properties and inflicts affected people with extreme poverty.
-Infrastructures in these areas, including major roads and human habitats as well as farmlands are also lost to the floods.
+The effects of Climate Change in Ghana are quite evident through the unprecedented flooding that had hit the country in recent years.
+This disaster when occurs, it affect many lives and properties and inflicts affected people with extreme poverty.
+Infrastructures in these areas, including major roads and human habitats as well as farmlands, are also lost to the floods.
 This situation does not only financial pressure on the government but also derails its progress made in achieving the millennium development goals (MDGs).

 Rising sea level has also been a great threat especially to the Ada, Keta and Glefe communities all located along the coast of the country.
 The attendant socio-economic impacts have been great, as in some cases a whole community has to be relocated.
 Other adaptive actions have been the construction or planned construction of sea defense infrastructure at great cost to the state.

 Under the Netherlands Climate Change Assistance Programme (NCAP) published in May, 2008, shows that there will be increases in the incidence of tropical diseases such as meningitis, measles, diarrhea and guinea worm, especially in the northern parts of Ghana, as a result of expected increase in temperatures and reduction in the amount of rainfall.
 It is clear that with the ever increasing use of fossil fuels and the associated increases in greenhouse gas emissions, which Ghana will become a major contributor as it joins the club of crude oil producing countries with its recent oil find, the country’s vulnerability to climate change impacts will be aggravated if appropriate measures are not put in place to deal with these threats.

 These fears have therefore agitated Members of Greener Impact International in partnership with Abibiman foundation to raise our voice and draw attention to the threat posed by Climate Change in Ghana and to advocate for a the necessary measures to be put in place in order to ensure that there is sustainability in the country’s development.